WeaseyP/Skald/Scope/PLAN.md

         Implement "Save" and "Load" menu items that use Electron's dialogs to read/write the graph's JSON state to a file.

-Phase 6: Advanced Sound Design & Dynamic Control (Current Phase)
+Phase 6: Advanced Sound Design & Dynamic Control (COMPLETED)

     Goal: Expand the node library to create more expressive sounds and allow them to be controlled dynamically by an external application or game engine.